The times, they are a-changing!

 - Aligning requirements with project goals

-- Managing expectations and resolving any conflicts
+- Managing client expectations and resolving miscommunications and conflicts

-- Ensuring requirement scope is feasible
+- Ensuring the scope is feasible

 Recommendations: